Lolly Willowes or "The Loving Huntsman"

 Copernicus gets a lot of press for his revolution (the idea that the earth rotates around the sun and not vice versa), but Kepler's discovery was in some ways even more grotesque-- he said that things don't move in perfect circles according to magnificent harmonies but in wobbly ellipses at basically arbitrary distances.
 Yuck.
 It's all according to precise laws, but it's hardly beautiful, unless, like Kepler, you find the watchmaker beautiful, and the watch beautiful by transitivity.
 A good amount of the book is like a history of science viewed through the lens of astronomy, which might be a little dry for some readers.
-Also there are a few chapters on "the great Dane" Tycho Brahe, who was nuts.
+That's a possible downside.
+On the upside, there are a few chapters on "the great Dane" Tycho Brahe, who was nuts.
 Previously I mentioned that Brahe had a pet elk that was supposedly the fastest thing you could ride, and when a nobleman tried to call him on it, saying "can I borrow the elk", Brahe wrote back "sadly he got drunk and fell down the stairs and died".
-That's a great response and an elegant solution-- if he failed to produce the elk that could've been lifechangingly bad, if the elk was either not fast or not rideable, that would've been just as bad.
-But I have since corroborated this tale as mostly true-- I mean not only did this exchange occur but it wasn't a lie.
+That's a great response and an elegant solution-- if he failed to produce the elk that could've been lifechangingly bad, and if he did produce the elk, but it turned out to be either not fast or not rideable, that would've been just as bad.
+I am now happy to report that tale seems to be mostly true-- I mean not only did this exchange occur but it wasn't a lie.
 The elk did get drunk and fall down the stairs, and it was in fact quite sad.
 But was it really that fast?
 No one can say.
 For the record my policy on elk is DON'T try to tame them, DO allow them to drink (if that's what they dig), DON'T let them go upstairs.
 Tycho was exhumed twice, in 1901 to see if he was poisoned (he wasn't) and again in 2010 to see if his fake nose was gold or brass (it was brass).
 Before anyone writes, yes, Tycho Brahe was the richest shithead in all of Denmark for awhile, again breaking my rule.
 But he takes a backseat throughout the book to Kepler, a poor scabrous dog raised by psychos.

 I ordered this from ebay and it arrived so marked up with highlighter that I prefer to read it in the room with the yellowest light, so the highlighter dissappears.
 Stickers on the back indicate that it was resold at least three times before getting to me.